top of page

 · Success is achieved and maintained by those who try and keep trying.

-Woman in fitness wear looking focused on goal
+Woman in fitness wear looking focused on goal with quote text: Success is achieved and maintained by those who try and keep trying.

 Walt Disney: 1901 – 1966